quil-lang/quilc/src/tools/README.md

 The resulting image file can then be shown in various software, such as image viewers, PDF viewers, and web browsers.

 Here is an example of using this tool:
-In Lisp, if necessary, evaluate the following to load cl-quil.tools:
+In Lisp, if necessary, evaluate the following to load cl-quil/tools:
 ```
 (asdf:load-system :cl-quil/tools)
 ```